scylladb/cpp-rust-driver/docs/source/topics/configuration/load-balancing.md

 Latency-aware routing tracks the latency of queries to avoid sending new queries to poorly performing ScyllaDB/Cassandra nodes.
 It can be used in conjunction with other load balancing and routing policies.
+The way latency-aware interacts with other policies is tricky and may as well worsen the performance of your application.
+It is recommended to use it only after comparing the performance of your application with and without it.

 ```c
 CassCluster* cluster = cass_cluster_new();